 The Campus Director's office is open by appointment for meetings for academic support.
-Online students seeking guidance or other support services should contact the Vice-Dean's Office for arrangements or for a referral for the appropriate assistance.
+Online students seeking guidance or other support services should contact the Campus Director for arrangements or for a referral for the appropriate assistance.

 Student services The Academic Services Department is composed by a team of student services representatives.
 Students have a personal student services representative throughout the whole Master's Program.
 The tasks held by the Student services representative are: